Sourav Ganguly (above) scored 124 runs in the final. His 179-run partnership with Robin Singh (82) helped India in the chase of 315 © AFP

-With 18 to score from two overs Mongia moved outside leg-stump to give himself room; Aaqib pitched up, despite the darkness and Aaqib’s pace Mongia connected, and the ball raced through cover for four, and the batsmen stole a single the next ball.
+With 18 to score from 2 overs Mongia moved outside leg-stump to give himself room; Aaqib pitched up, despite the darkness and Aaqib’s pace Mongia connected, and the ball raced through cover for four, and the batsmen stole a single the next ball.
 Kanitkar, who was somehow managing to sight the ball perfectly, managed to extract a single off the next ball.

 The background was pitch black as Aaqib steamed in.
 He attempted a yorker that Mongia somehow managed to get an edge on, and the batsmen scurried for a brace as the ball ran to deep square-leg.
 Mongia connected the next one again and the batsmen crossed ends.

 Kanitkar missed the last ball, but the batsmen decided to run anyway: Latif rolled the ball, aiming perfectly to hit the stumps, and his throw found Mongia short of the crease.
-India required nine off the last over as Srinath walked out with only Harvinder and Sanghvi left in the pavilion.
+India required 9 off the last over as Srinath walked out with only Harvinder and Sanghvi left in the pavilion.
 Saqlain was assigned the final over.

 Saqlain bowled a straighter one this time, and Srinath tried to clear the ground again; the ball went high, very high up in air towards mid-on… three fielders converged around it… surely one of them was going to take the catch?
 No!
 All three were perhaps under the assumption that one of the others would go for it, and the ball landed between all three.
-The batsmen ran two more: India now needed four from three.
+The batsmen ran two more: India now needed 4 from 3.

-Saqlain bowled; Kanitkar swung; the ball sped through the vacant mid-wicket for a four!
+Saqlain bowled; Kanitkar swung; the ball sped through the vacant mid-wicket for four!
 The batsmen hugged themselves, as did the men back in the dressing-room; Ganguly and Robin Singh, the main architects of the victory, ran out to congratulate young Kanitkar, who had managed to keep his cool in the moments of crisis against one of the finest ODI bowlers the world had seen.